omega-space-group/orion-cubesat-testbed/flight-software/cdh/stm32/README.md

 *   **Zero-Copy Optimization:** Transition the Dispatcher's message delivery mechanism to a zero-copy pointer-passing approach to save MCU cycles and memory overhead.
 *   **Error Handling:** Implement robust bus error handlers (e.g., checking for saturated local queues, crash recovery during push/pop operations).
 *   **Watchdog Integration:** Finalize hardware timing specifications to safely re-enable the MCU internal watchdog (`IWDG1`) without interrupting standard testing loops.

----

-## 🙏 Acknowledgments
-A massive thank you to my mentors, [Mentor Names], for their invaluable technical guidance and support.
-Working within the STM32 hardware ecosystem and developing scalable RTOS flight software for the Orion CubeSat has been an exceptionally rewarding engineering journey!